Theragatha - The Verses of the Senior Monks

 952In the future many will be

-Angry and hostile,
+angry and hostile,

-Denigrating, stubborn, and treacherous,
+offensive, stubborn, and devious,

-Envious, and holding divergent views.
+jealous, holding divergent views.

-They remain on the near shore.
+they remain on the near shore.

-Superficial and disrespectful towards the Dhamma,
+Superficial and disrespectful towards the teaching,

-They have no respect for one another.
+they lack respect for one another.

-954In the future,
+954In the future

-Many dangers will arise in the world.
+many dangers will arise in the world.

-Fools will defile
+Idiots will defile

-The Dhamma that has been taught so well.
+the Dhamma that was taught so well.

-955Though lacking good qualities,
+955Though bereft of good qualities,

-Will be powerful in Saṅgha proceedings.
+in running Saṅgha proceedings.

 956Though possessing good qualities,

-Will be weak in Saṅgha proceedings.
+in running Saṅgha proceedings.

 957In the future, fools will accept

-Gold and silver,
+money, gold, and silver,

-Fields and property, goats and sheep,
+fields and land, goats and sheep,

-958Fools looking to find fault in others,
+958Fools looking for fault in others,

-Will wander about, insolent,
+will wander about, insolent,

-Like cantankerous beasts.
+like cantankerous beasts.

-959They’ll be arrogant,
+959They’ll be haughty,

-Wrapped in robes of blue;
+wrapped in robes of blue;

-They’ll wander as if they were noble ones.
+they’ll wander as if they were noble ones.

 960With hair sleeked back with oil,

-Fickle, their eyes painted with eye-liner,
+fickle, their eyes painted with eye-liner,

-They’ll travel on the high-road,
+they’ll travel on the high-road,

-Wrapped in robes of ivory color.
+wrapped in robes of ivory color.

-Which is worn without disgust by the free.
+worn without disgust by the free,

-962They’ll want lots of things,
+962They’ll want lots of possessions,

-And be lazy, lacking energy;
+and be lazy, lacking energy.

 Weary of the forest,

-They’ll stay in villages.
+they’ll stay within villages.

 963Being unrestrained, they’ll keep company with

-And who always enjoy wrong livelihood,
+and who always enjoy wrong livelihood,

-Following their example.
+following their example.

 964They won’t respect those

-Who don’t obtain lots of things,
+who don’t get lots of stuff,

-And they won’t associate with the wise,
+and they won’t associate with the wise,

-Even though they’re very amiable.
+even though they’re very amiable.

 965Disparaging their own banner,

-Some will wear the white banner
+some will wear the white banner

-Of the followers of other religions.
+of those of other religions.

 966Then they’ll have no respect

-The monks will not reflect
+The mendicants will not reflect

-On the nature of the ochre robe.
+on the nature of the ocher robe.

 967This awful lack of reflection

-Was unthinkable to the elephant,
+was unthinkable to the elephant,

-Who was overcome by suffering,
+who was overcome by suffering,

 968Then the six-tusked elephant,

-Seeing the deep-coloured banner of the arahants,
+seeing the deep-dyed banner of the perfected ones,

-Straight away spoke these verses
+straight away spoke these verses

-Connected with the goal.
+connected with the goal.

-Isn’t worthy of the ochre robe.
+they are not worthy of the ocher robe.

-Possessing truth and taming,
+possessing truth and self-control:

 971Devoid of virtue, unintelligent,

-Wild, doing what they like,
+wild, doing what they like,

-Their heart’s intention pure,
+their heart’s intention pure:

-973The conceited, arrogant fool,
+973The restless, insolent fool,

-Is worthy of a white robe —
+is worthy of a white robe—

 974In the future, monks and nuns

-Will disparage those
+will disparage those

-With hearts of loving-kindness.
+with hearts of loving-kindness.

 975Though trained in wearing the robe

-By senior monks,
+by senior monks,

-The unintelligent will not listen,
+the unintelligent will not listen,

-Wild, doing what they like.
+wild, doing what they like.

 976With that kind of attitude to training,

-Those fools won’t respect each another,
+those fools won’t respect each other,

-Or take any notice of their mentors,
+or take any notice of their mentors,

-Like a wild horse with its charioteer.
+like a wild colt with its charioteer.

-977So, in the future,
+977Even so, in the future,

-This will be the practice
+this will be the practice

-Of monks and nuns,
+of monks and nuns

-When the latter days have come.
+when the latter days have come.

-978Before this terrifying future arrives,
+978Before this frightening future arrives,

-Be easy to admonish,
+be easy to admonish,

-Kind in speech,
+courteous in speech,

-And respect one another.
+and respect one another.

-979Have hearts of loving-kindness and compassion,
+979Have hearts of love and compassion,

 Be energetic, resolute,

-980Seeing heedlessness as fearful,
+980Seeing negligence as fearful,

-Develop the eight-fold path,
+develop the eightfold path,

 Sāriputta

-Solitary, contented; that is what they call a monk.
+that is what they call a mendicant.

 982When eating fresh or dried food,

-One shouldn’t be overly satisfied.
+one shouldn’t be overly replete.

-A monk should wander mindfully,
+A mendicant should wander mindfully,

-With unfilled belly, taking limited food.
+with empty stomach, taking limited food.

 983Four or five mouthfuls before you’re full,

-Drink some water;
+drink some water;

 985When sitting cross-legged,